skoppula/statium/README.md

 <b>STATIUM: smart scoring. promising proteins.</b><br>
-STATIUM is an ongoing project at the Keating Lab to quantitatively understand how amino acid sequences interact.
+STATIUM is an ongoing project at the Keating Lab to quantitatively understand favorable protein-protein interactions.
 This repository contains a user-friendly implementation of the structure-based statistical-potential STATIUM algorithm that scores how well two or more proteins bind at their interacting positions.
 Specifically, STATIUM scores how well a certain sequence would bind to another main protein structure (e.g. variable residue positions of a ligand binding to a receptor).
 There are three main parts of analysis with STATIUM: <br>

 1. <b> Potentials calculations </b>.
 STATIUM first calculates energy potentials for each position in your binding sequence. `quickrun` is the simplest command that does this.
 If you'd like more advanced control over your arguments, use the advanced commands with more parameters (`renumber`, `create_res`, `run_statium`) <br>